 |Display of nautical knots.|

 We’ve met so many people its been mind boggling.
-Neither of are good at remembering names although we desperately try to recall everyone we’ve meet, especially after spending considerable time togehter.
+Neither of is good at remembering names, although we desperately try to recall everyone we’ve met, especially after spending considerable time together.

 |Various knots used at sea.|

-Tomorrow, we’ll share the perks we’re enjoying as first time Diamond Club (priority club) members which is “keeping me awake at night” but is also too much fun!
+Tomorrow, we’ll share the perks we’re enjoying as first-time Diamond Club (priority club) members which is “keeping me awake late at night” but is also too much fun!
 More on that later!